Ayushyy/First_Assignment-/README.md

-# Beautiful homepage of a website using html and css.
+# Beautiful homepage for a website using html and css.